 Consideration will be made for children with disabilities or special needs, prior to the field trips.
+Children with disabilities/special needs will be included in field trip activities alongside their non-disabled peers.
 If there are children with special needs the teacher will identify the special need(s) and notify the principal of the special need(s) at the time the field trip application is submitted to the principal.
 The principal, or his designee (hereafter termed principal), will make the necessary arrangement for the student with special needs.
 The principal will determine by telephone or letter during this time if the destination has the accommodations to satisfy the requirements for the student with disabilities/special needs.
 The principal should determine if specialized transportation is needed and arrange for specialized transportation.
 The specialized transportation should be confirmed a minimum of three weeks prior to the field trip.